nodejs/TSC/TSC-Charter.md

 Collaborators may opt to elevate significant or controversial modifications, or modifications that have not found consensus to the TSC for discussion by assigning the `tsc-agenda` tag to a pull request or issue.
-The TSC voting members should serve as the final arbiter where required.
+TSC votes should serve as the final arbiter where required.
 The TSC will maintain and publish a list of current Collaborators, as well as a development process guide for Collaborators and Contributors looking to participate in the development effort.